rheehot/visidata-book/selection.md

 ### Select Rows matching the cursor row
 #### `select-equal-cell`: match only in the cursor column
 #### `select-equal-row`: match in all visible columns
+    - note that these are based on typed values (unlike the others)

 ### `selectedRows or rows`